amirkibbar/plum/README.md

           ```{"hostname":"my-server","password":"6fc3627c-5648-48c4-8e22-92cf8627dc0c","port":"8080","ip":"1.2.3.4","username":"user"}```.
           This information allows other micro services to access and use your application.
     - serviceId - the service ID as entered in the consul property consul.serviceId.
 The purpose of this folder is to
-      hold the default and current configuration of your application.
-Since there could be several versions of your
+      hold the current configuration of your application.
+Since there could be several versions of your application
-      application running at the same time, you can use a different serviceId for each version, this way newer versions
+      running at the same time, you can use a different serviceId for each version, this way newer versions could be
-      could be installed and run while older versions are still running, or you can write some upgrade procedure in the
+      installed and run while older versions are still running, or you can write some upgrade procedure in the newer
-      newer version that takes the configuration from the previous version and upgrades it.
+      version that takes the configuration from the previous version and upgrades it.
         - config - the root folder for the configuration of your application
-            - defaults - the @DefaultProperties object in JSON form representing the default configuration of your
-              application.
-This is here for reference if you configure your current configuration incorrectly and want
-              to revert back to the defaults.
             - current - the current configuration of your application.
-On registration (the first time your application
-              starts) this is simply copied from the defaults value.
 When you want to change your application
               configuration you're expected to edit this value.
 It's up to you to read the value from here and to let
               your application know that the value has changed.
+            - current-version - the version of the currently registered configuration
         - lock - if you use the distributed lock, then this is where the key used to acquire the lock will be created.

 # References